kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 ### How Much Cash Amazon Earned and How Amazon Spent it (Cash Flow Statement Overview)

 <div class="cardlist" markdown="1">
 - Amazon was not a very profitable company in 2019.
-But if we look at the cash, it generates it is quite a different story. **Amazon's operating cash flow was $38.5bn, which is a growth of 25%.**
+But if we look at the cash it generates, it is quite a different story. **Amazon's operating cash flow was $38.5bn, which is a growth of 25%.**
-- Even with sizable operating cash flow, **Amazon invests nearly all the cash back into the company.** Its capital expenditures are massive, but it is not easy to see from Amazon's cash flow statement directly.
-Amazon's capital expenditures are financed by leases.
-Leases are treated differently in the cash flow statement and, therefore, might be a source of confusion.
+- Even with sizable operating cash flow, **Amazon invests nearly all the cash back into the company.** Its capital expenditures are massive, but it is not easy to see it from Amazon's cash flow statement directly.
+Large part of Amazon's capital expenditures is financed by leases.
+Leases are treated differently in the cash flow statement and, therefore, are a source of confusion.
-- **The standard measure of Amazon's capital expenditure that you can find in its cash flow statement is $12bn.** **However, this number quite misrepresents the real scale of Amazon's capital expenditures** because it ignores investment finance by leases.
+- **The standard Amazon's capital expenditures that you can find in its cash flow statement are $12bn.** **However, this number quite misrepresents the real scale of Amazon's capital expenditures** because it ignores investment financed by leases.
 If we included capital expenditures financed by leases, we would **get nearly triple the reported amount.**
+- Real capital expenditures are far more massive than shown in the cash flow statement.
+It means that the **Free Cash Flow that Amazon discloses in its financials is far smaller in reality.**  I did the math on this, and **Amazon's free cash flow is not $26bn but only $5.5bn, and it was stuck at single digits levels for years.** If we adjusted it for stock-based compensation, it would turn negative.
 - Amazon's capital investments are mainly about adding additional capacity to fulfillment operations and also for AWS data centers.
-- Real capital expenditures are far more massive than shown in the cash flow statement.
-It means that the **Free Cash Flow that Amazon offers in its financial far smaller in reality.**  I did the math, and **Amazon's free cash flow is not $26bn but only $5.5bn, and it was stuck at single digits levels for years.** If we adjusted it for stock-based compensation, it would turn negative.
 - Amazon's low free cash flow is not a bad thing.
 It is just a result of Amazon's aggressive investments even after 25+ years in business.
 - Since Amazon invests nearly every dollar earned back into the company, it is no surprise that **it does not pay any dividend and does even buyback its own shares**, as many other tech giants massively do.
 It simply does not have any cash left after its investments.
 - Amazon, compared to other tech giants, never spent a large amount on acquisitions.
 Amazon acquires mainly smaller companies, and its cash it spends each year on acquisitions is usually in low billions.
 The only exception was the $13.7bn acquisition of Whole Food in 2017.